-Tips for Flying with a Baby — We always try to be over-prepared for any possible hiccups when it comes to traveling with a baby and what to bring.
+We always try to be over-prepared for any possible hiccups when it comes to traveling with a baby and what to bring.

-Does our one year old really need records if she doesn’t need her own plane ticket yet?!
+Does our one-year-old really need records if she doesn’t need her own plane ticket yet?!
 Yes and no.

 The stressful part for parents (as if traveling isn’t already) is that not all major airlines have the same ID requirements!
 And our biggest mistake was assuming so.

-We previously discussed tips for traveling with a baby and our essential baby travel gear, but we never talked about the documents needed to travel, which is the first step to even getting past airport security!
+We previously discussed tips for traveling with a baby and our essential baby travel gear.
+But we never talked about the documents needed to travel, which is the first step to even getting past airport security!

-You’re in luck because our checklist will save you lots of time on endless researching.
+You’re in luck because our checklist will save you lots of time on endless research.
 We put together a list of the proper ID requirements to board your baby, whether you’re traveling domestically or internationally.

-Now all you need is a patient flight attendant and hope for a sleeping baby, ha!…
+Now all you need is a patient flight attendant and hope for a sleeping baby!

-How Old Does a Baby Have to Be to Fly
+How Old Does a Baby Have to Be to Fly?

 Before we dive straight into what you need to fly with a baby, a very common question to answer is “How old does a baby have to be to fly?”.